NixOS/nix.dev/source/tutorials/nix-language.md

-# Reading the Nix language
+# Reading the Nix language without fear

 The Nix language is used to declare packages and configurations for the Nix package manager.